- Link to a list of SWOSU Organizations

 (NOTE: Strive to be an active member)

-- Many times, SWOSU Organizations have community projects planned in which you can participate
+Many times, SWOSU Organizations have community projects planned in which you can participate by being a member.

 - American Cancer Society Relay for Life